theohbrothers/PSRepositoryReleaseManager/README.md

 ##### Valid tags

-At present, the generating of release notes is only possible for tags following the format `MAJOR.MINOR.PATCH`, prepended with a lowercase `v`:
+At present, generating of release notes is only possible for tags following the format `MAJOR.MINOR.PATCH`, prepended with a lowercase `v`:

 ```shell
 # Valid tags